Children's Hospital is part of the UPMC family.

 Doctors mostly used surgery and bracing.
 They relied less on natural methods to correct spinal curvatures.

-At the Spine Center at Children's Hospital of Pittsburgh of UPMC, our physical therapists have training in the innovative Schroth therapy technique.
+At the Spine Center at UPMC Children's Hospital of Pittsburgh, our physical therapists have training in the innovative Schroth therapy technique.

 The Schroth method of physical therapy — designed in the 1920s — is standard in some countries in Europe for treating scoliosis.
 It only recently became popular again in the United States.